systems-rg/systems-rg.github.io/wss22.md

 research](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/)**
 for Systems Research Fellow and for Systems Intern positions.
 MSR may skip some of their interview rounds for these individuals.

-> Please note that we will NOT give any certificate of completion and will NOT provide recommendation letters to graduate schools or otherwise for participating in the school.

-Please help us advertise the school in your campus by sending [this email](./wss22-email.md) to students and/or by posting [this poster](./slides/wss22.pdf).
-You can reach out to us at wss22@googlegroups.com.

-## Inaugural talk
-The school will be inaugurated by [Mohit Aron](https://en.wikipedia.org/wiki/Mohit_Aron).
-Mohit has over 15 years of experience building scalable, high-performance distributed systems, and has been attributed as the father of hyperconvergence.
-Aron founded his current company  Cohesity in 2013 and co-founded Nutanix in 2009.
-Prior to founding Nutanix, Aron was at Google as a lead developer on the Google File System engineering project.

-Among many prestigious awards, Cohesity has received since its inception, Cohesity was named by the World Economic Forum (WEF) as one of the world’s 61 most promising Technology Pioneers 2018.

-Aron graduated with a Ph.D. in Computer Science from Rice University with a focus on distributed systems.
-He holds a Bachelor of Science in Computer Science from Indian Institute of Technology, Delhi, India.

 > Please note that we will NOT give any certificate of completion and will NOT provide recommendation letters to graduate schools or otherwise for